Browse Journals and Peer-Reviewed Series

 Now 40 years old, HIMALAYA is the continuation of the Himalayan Research Bulletin (1981-2003) and the Nepal Studies Association Newsletter (1972-1980).

-Under new editorship, and with a committed international editorial board, HIMALAYA is developing a stronger web presence and a more contemporary visual look, both online and in print.
+Under new editorship, HIMALAYA is developing a stronger web presence and a more contemporary visual look, both online and in print.
 Beginning in 2014, we aim to produce one omnibus and one themed, guest edited issue each year.

 Current print issues of HIMALAYA are available for members of ANHS and Institutional subscribers.
 ANHS membership and subscription rates and additional information can be found here.
 Back issues of Himalaya are available for free online (currently with a two-volume rolling embargo) from this Digital Commons site.